Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 >In C such variables have a random value, because they get assigned a random free location in memory.
 This can cause errors later on, so C programmers are advised to initialize their variables immediately.
 This problem cannot occur in Jai: here variables are by default initialized to a "zero" value, which reduces the mental load for the developer ("have I already initialized these variables or not?").

+Changing a value from a previously declared variable is done with the assignment operator **=**
+		    `counter = 100;`

 **Case 3:** only value
 We've already seen that the compiler often can infer the type from the given value.
 If you skip the type - notice that you then get the := , then the type will be inferred from the value:
 		    `first_name := "Jon";`
 In practice, this will be the format mostly used.

-Changing a value from a previously declared variable is done with the assignment operator **=**
-		    `counter = 100;`

 **Case 4:** no default value is given - explicit un-initialization with **---**
 Giving variables a default zero value (Case 3) is sometimes unnecessary, because you will supply (or calculate) the values yourself later in the program.
-In such a case you can skip the default zero initialization (and so gain some performance!) by leaving the variable uninitialized with the **---** symbol as in:
+In such a case you can skip the default zero initialization (and so gain some performance) by leaving the variable uninitialized with the **---** symbol as in:
 		    `varname : type = ---;`

 Example:    `average : float = ---;`